RidaHurrani/Amazon2025/README.md

 ### Overview
 This code package provides a simulator for a simplified version of a 2D robotics floor.
-Your goal as the designer is to code the brain of a robot in the form of an Agent class to navigate a robot to a goal location and, in the advanced mode, pick up a Pod object and carry that to the goal.
+Your goal as the designer is to code the brain of a robot in the form of an Agent class to navigate a robot to a goal location and pick up a Pod object and carry that to the goal.

 The game is intended to only have the player's agent class modified.
 This can be accomplished by creating a new file or editing the provided YourAgent.py file in src/ and adding the Python module and class name to the